sf-wdi-22-23/modules-22/w07-rails/d3-dusk-library-app-lab/README.md

 ## A Library Model

-Let's add our second model a `Library` model that will later have books.
+Let's add our second model, a `Library` model that will later have books.

 ```bash
 rails g model library name:string floor_count:integer floor_area:integer